Ibrahim-Suker/Expense-Tracker/README.md

 Then open 👉 https://localhost:5001 in your browser.

 📖 Usage

-Register/Login (if authentication is enabled).
+Register/Login (if authentication is enabled)

-Create categories (e.g., Food, Rent, Salary).
+Create categories (e.g., Food, Rent, Salary)

-Add transactions under income or expenses.
+Add transactions under income or expenses

-View your financial summary and charts on the dashboard.
+View your financial summary and charts on the dashboard

-📊 Screenshots

-(Add screenshots here to showcase UI)

-Example:

-🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-To contribute:

-Fork the repo

-Create a new branch (feature/your-feature)

-Commit changes

-Push your branch

-Create a Pull Request

-📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.

 📬 Contact